Fred Strahorn: Life and career

 Strahorn served as a member of the Wright State University Board of Trustees, a position that ended in 2013.
 He attended Embry-Riddle Aeronautical University and graduated with a B.A. in aviation management from Ohio State University.
 He also attended Sinclair Community College for real estate coursework.
-He is single. and has one daughter.

 Strahorn won his election to the Ohio House of Representatives in 2000 and was re-elected in 2002, 2004 and 2006.
 Strahorn was term limited out of running again in his previous district, but chose to run for election in a different district in 2012.

+In 2008, Strahorn received the Dayton Unit NAACP President's Award from civil rights activist Derrick Foward, the president of the Dayton NAACP.

-In 2009, Strahorn was appointed to the Ohio Senate to replace Tom Roberts, who had been appointed to the Ohio Civil Rights Commission, but lost election to a full term to Republican Bill Beagle.
+The following year, Strahorn was appointed to the Ohio Senate to replace Tom Roberts, who had been appointed to the Ohio Civil Rights Commission, but lost election to a full term to Republican Bill Beagle.

 Return to the Ohio House of Representatives

-Strahorn was chosen as the Democratic candidate for the position on August 12, 2012, at the Montgomery County Democratic headquarters, with a vote of 41-1.
+Strahorn was chosen as the Democratic candidate for the position on August 12, 2012, at the Montgomery County Democratic headquarters, with a vote of 41–1.

 First elected in November 2012, Strahorn defeated his opponent, Jeffrey Wellbaum, with over 80% of the vote in a traditionally Democratic district.
 The two competed to fill the position that had been vacated in January 2013 by Clayton Luckie, who had earlier announced his withdrawal from the election following the news that he was being investigated on criminal charges.

 Strahorn soundly won re-election in 2014 with over 75% of the vote.
 His opponents were Jeff Dalton, Republican, and William Pace, an independent perennial candidate.

 On November 18, 2014, Strahorn was elected as Minority Leader of the Ohio House by the Democratic Caucus.
 Strahorn stated that he would work on trying to make clear the Democratic Party's message to voters, commenting "I know that we have work to do with the general public with communicating what our party really stands for."
 He was reelected to the position in 2016.

-Awards and Recognitions

-Strahorn received the Dayton Unit NAACP President's Award from Dayton NAACP President Derrick Foward in 2008.
+Circa 2016, Strahorn gave an impassioned labor rights speech, denouncing the union busting tactics of Moraine's Fuyao Glass America plant and praising workers who choose to unionize with the UAW.
+His speech was featured in 2019 documentary film American Factory.

 Electoral history

+Personal life

+He is a member of the Baptist faith and has one daughter.